mr-adult/WhitespaceSV/README.md

 ### to_string()

-This API will surround _all_ strings with quotes to avoid unnecessary scans of the content, but this is not necessary under the standard.
-The values in this 2D IntoIterator structure must be Option<T>'s where T is a type that implements
+This API will surround strings with quotes _only if necessary_.
+The values in this 2D IntoIterator structure must be Options where the inner value is a type that implements
 1. AsRef<str>,
 2. From<&'static str>, and
 3. ToString.